Index of Images, Part IX: Barbara F. McManus

 Keywords: women, marriage

 This is one of the earliest known sarcophagi for a child, a boy who evidently died as a toddler.
 The course of his short life is shown from right to left.
 He is first shown as a swaddled infant in his mother's arms, riding in a carriage in the countryside.
-His father sits next to them with his arm tenderly around his wife's shoulder.
+His father sits next to them (smaller version) with his arm tenderly around his wife's shoulder.
 The central scene depicts the boy pushing a wheeled frame as he learns to walk, and playing with a pet goose as a slightly older toddler.
-The left side shows the same family in a carriage, but now the boy is a toddler sitting on his father's lap; the winged Cupid flying above the horses indicates that the boy has died and this carriage ride is his journey to the Underworld.
+The left side shows the same family in a carriage, but now the boy is a toddler (smaller version) sitting on his father's lap; the winged Cupid flying above the horses indicates that the boy has died and this carriage ride is his journey to the Underworld.

 Keywords: family life, infant; funerary